-Prior to the steps on syncing your hypervisors, be sure to have the below dependencies installed:
+Prior to the steps on syncing your hypervisors, be sure to have the below dependencies setup:

-- You will also need WinRM enabled across your environment for this.
+- You will need WinRM enabled across your environment for this.

 - The scripts needed for this process can be found in this github repository.